evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ---
 title: Honda e:Ny1
 linktitle: e:Ny1
-description: Honda e:Ny1 is an all-electric crossover with a WLTP range of up to 412 km (256 miles).
-EVKX.net have all the details.
+description: "Honda e:Ny1 is an all-electric crossover with a WLTP range of up to 412 km (256 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---